Archbishop Ugorji emerges new CBCN President

 Meanwhile, Archbishop Matthew Ndagoso of Kaduna Archdiocese was elected to assist Archbishop Ugorji as the Vice President.

-Similarly, Bishop Donatus Ogun of Uromi Diocese, emerged the CBCN Secretary, while Bishop Peter Kayode Odetoyinbo of Abeokuta Diocese is the Assistant Secretary.
+Similarly, Bishop Donatus Ogun of Uromi Diocese, emerged secretary, while Bishop Peter Kayode Odetoyinbo of Abeokuta Diocese is the assistant secretary.

-CBCN, in a statement released in Abuja, on Wednesday, indicated that the election was part of the first plenary meeting of the CBCN going on in Abuja.
+CBCN, in a statement indicated that the election was part of the first plenary meeting of the CBCN going on in Abuja.

-The statement added that, in addition to the principal officers, other Bishops were also elected to oversee various departments and units of the Catholic Secretariat.
+It added that in addition to the principal officers, other Bishops were also elected to oversee various departments and units of the Catholic Secretariat.

 Leave a Reply